dpatel12/nanomixer/README.md

 This is a fund mixer/shaker to improve anonymity on [Nano](https://nano.org) transactions.
-It will create a (configurable) number of mixer accounts and send the amount between them and the original source account in a several (configurable) mixing rounds until finally all the funds are sent to the destination account.
+It will create a (configurable) number of mixer accounts and send the amount between them and the source account in several (configurable) mixing rounds until finally all the funds are sent to the destination account.

 This takes advantage of the fast and feeless transactions of the awesome